Learn Mongolian at Langma

-Mongol language, also known as Mongolian language, which is a principal member of the Mongolian language family within the Altaic language group, the language is spoken by 7 million people in Mongolia and in the autonomous regions of Inner Mongolia and Xinjiang and the provinces of Qinghai and Gansu in China.
+Mongol language, also known as the Mongolian language, is a principal member of the Mongolian language family within the Altaic language group; the language is spoken by 7 million people in Mongolia and the autonomous regions of Inner Mongolia and Xinjiang and the provinces of Qinghai and Gansu in China.
 The Khalkha dialect constitutes the basis for the official language of Mongolia.
-The other dialects, the number and grouping of which are controversial, are spoken predominantly in China, with the closely related Buryat language, Mongol forms the eastern group of Mongolian languages.
+The other dialects, the number and grouping of that are controversial, are spoken predominantly in China, with the closely related Buryat language, Mongol forming the eastern group of Mongolian languages.

 Some Fascinating Mongolian Language Facts